Ecotrust-Canada/youngagrarians/README.md

 Install
 =======

-1. Install docker
+1. Install docker & docker_machine
-2. bin/start_dev_server (note that a docker-machine starting with dev is expected)
+2. bin/start_dev_server (note that a docker-machine with a name starting with dev is expected)
-2. Make sure database.yml is configured properly for you
-3. `rake db:create`
-4. `rake db:reset`
-5. `RAILS_ENV=test rake db:schema:load` - setups up the test database
+3. Want to start with data?
+Put a file with data in tmp/db_dump.sql

 Production
 =========